 Bird of Paradise is a tropical plant that naturally prefers warmth and light from the sun.

-So, it is important to place the plant near a window where the maximum sun rays can come through for 6 to 8 hours.
+So, placing the plant near a window where the maximum sun rays can come through for 6 to 8 hours is important.

 If the sunlight is too strong, the sun’s rays can burn the leaves’ tissue.

-If it is too weak, then it will face difficulty in producing photosynthesis.
+If it is too weak, it will face difficulty producing photosynthesis.
 And as a result, the leaves will turn yellow.

 Moreover, proper lighting is needed to balance out the water intake.

-As the plant takes in plenty of water, it needs to ensure that extra water is removed through the pot’s drainage holes or completely taken in by the plant.
+As the plant takes in plenty of water, it needs to remove extra water through the pot’s drainage holes or completely taken in by the plant.